warhammer21/producer-consumer-orderfulfillment-system/app/readme.md

 - **Scalability**: Consumer can be scaled horizontally.
 - **Containerization**: **Docker Compose** for easy setup and environment consistency.
 - **Decoupled Design**: Improves resilience and flexibility.
+- **ML Model Integration**: Enhances order processing with intelligent evaluation.

 ## Future Improvements
 - **Persistent Queue**: Use Redis persistence features or **RabbitMQ** for more robust message storage.
 - **Retry Mechanism**: Implement retries for failed order processing.
 - **Monitoring**: Add logging and monitoring for better observability.
 - **Error Handling**: Graceful error handling during order processing.
+- **Advanced Model Integration**: Upgrade the ML model to handle more complex predictions.

 ## Conclusion
-This project is a foundational example of **asynchronous, event-driven microservices** using a **Producer-Consumer pattern** with **Redis Queue**.
-It can be extended to handle large-scale, real-world order processing systems.
+This project is a foundational example of **asynchronous, event-driven microservices** with **Machine Learning integration** using a **Producer-Consumer pattern** and **Redis Queue**.
+It can be extended to handle large-scale, real-world order processing systems with intelligent decision-making capabilities.